Coalville: Transport

-Arriva Midlands are the main operator for services from Coalville with buses operating to Leicester, Loughborough, Swadlincote, Roberts Travel Group also operate service 159 to Hinckley and 125 to Leicester and Castle Donington, Trent Barton also operate the Skylink bus service to East Midlands Airport and Nottingham.
+Arriva Midlands are the main operator for services from Coalville.
+Its buses operate to Leicester, Loughborough and Swadlincote.
+Roberts Travel Group operate service 159 to Hinckley and 125 to Leicester and Castle Donington.
+Trent Barton operate the Skylink bus service to East Midlands Airport and Nottingham.

 The nearest passenger railway station is Loughborough, about 8 mi northeast of Coalville.
-There have been calls to reinstate passenger services through the town on the Leicester to Burton upon Trent Line – however, following Leicestershire County Council's 2009 report citing construction costs of £50 million and a large operational subsidy, the scheme was dropped despite outcry from proponents.
+There have been calls to reinstate passenger services through the town on the Leicester to Burton upon Trent Line.
+However, following Leicestershire County Council's 2009 report citing construction costs of £50 million and a large operational subsidy, the scheme was dropped, prompting outcry from proponents.

 Religion

 In the 2011 census, the electoral ward of Coalville had 5988 inhabitants with religious affiliation as follows: 60.1% Christian, 32.4% No religion, 0.6% Hindu, 0.3% Buddhist, 0.2% Muslim, 0.1% Agnostic, 0.1% Sikh.
 The town has a rich and diverse history of Christian places of worship.
 During the nineteenth and early twentieth centuries, numerous non-conformist chapels were established, some of which gave rise to break-away factions.
 Following the decline in the membership of traditional non-conformist societies, the town has seen the establishment of numerous evangelical free churches in more recent years.
 An official town guide, produced by the Coalville Urban District Council, circa 1968, has proved to be a useful source in chronicling the development and histories of early religious groups.
 The Anglican, Evangelical, Roman Catholic and 'non-conformist' churches in the district co-operate in an ecumenical alliance known as Coalville Christian Church Unity.
 The Jehovah's Witnesses and Spiritualist Church in the town are unconnected with this movement.